-For belt driven decks, lubricate each deck spindle grease fitting every 25 hours.
+For mower decks with belt-driven blades, lubricate each deck spindle grease fitting every 25 hours.
 Use SAE general purpose lithium or molybdenum base grease for grease fittings.

-DS52 or DS62 Mower Deck Lubrication
+DS52 Mower Deck Lubrication

-There are several special lubrication requirements for the DS52 or DS62 mower deck in addition to the requirements detailed in the Chassis and Deck Lubrication Points illustration.
+There are several special lubrication requirements for the DS52 mower deck in addition to the requirements detailed in the Chassis and Deck Lubrication Points illustration.
 Lubricate the locations shown in the Gearbox, Dolly Wheel, and U-Joint Lubrication photo and check and maintain oil in the belt drive gearbox.